 But the next time you fly in to solve a problem, restrain yourself.
 Give your child the chance to work through difficulties herself.
 Brainstorming and problem-solving are critical thinking skills that will take your child far.

 5. Make them do chores.

 One night as I knelt on the floor picking up Legos, dolls, and strewn toys for my children, my brain sent me a text: “Something’s wrong with this picture.”
 I was sending my kids the message that they could make all the messes they wanted and mom would just clean them up.
 I thought back to times when my dad insisted that we work together as a family weeding our one-acre garden until the job was done.
 His everyday example of hard work and “do-it-together” mindset shaped who I was.

 The easy way to parent is not always the best way.
-Be the one to expect more from your children.
+Expect more from your children.
 Lead by example and they will follow.